A reliable grading report is very important when buying a diamond.

 Personally speaking, a diamond is just a diamond.
 Paying an excessive premium for “branded” jewelry may not be the wisest thing to do especially if you have other expenses to take care of.
 Unless you are the type of person who loves to flaunt or show off, there are many other alternatives out there that can offer far better quality than branded stores like Tiffany or Cartier.

 For me?
 I’ll rather let a more brilliant and sparkly stone do the talking and keep the extra cash in my own pockets.
-Remember to stick with GIA or AGS graded diamonds to be sure of what you will are getting.
+Remember to stick with GIA or AGS graded diamonds to be sure of what you will be getting.

 In a nutshell, I had basically covered the essential steps of shopping for a diamond.
 The final part of this step by step guide is a quick checklist to summarize all the things you had learnt so far.
 Good luck!